the-alex/mean-rep/presentation/presentation.md

 ![Multivariate Gaussian](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3e/Gaussian_2d.svg/2000px-Gaussian_2d.svg.png)

 ---
 class: center

 # So how do we deal with high dimensional data?

 --

 # Create representation of the data with fewer dimensions.

 ---

 # DR in a nutshell

-- Dimensionality reduction refers to a class of techniques which map higher dimensional data to lower dimensional approximations.
+- Refers to a class of techniques for creating __Low Dimensional Embeddings__.
-- The resulting representation is normally referred to as a _"low dimensional embedding"_.
 - The goal is to create an embedding which preserves the attributes of the data we want.
 - What we want to preserve from our old data in our new representation will depend on the application.

+???

 ---
 # Why is DR useful?